apache/mxnet/docs/static_site/src/pages/api/faq/env_var.md

 * MXNET_FC_TRUE_FP16
   - Values: 0(false) or 1(true) ```(default=0)```
-  - If this variable is set to true, MXNet will performs true FP16 computation in CUBLAS gemms when input datatype is float16.
+  - If this variable is set to true, MXNet will perform fp16 accumulation when using cuBLAS and input datatype is set to float16.
+This could increase the speed of the computation, but might result in loss of accuracy.
+This makes this setting useful mainly for inference usecases.

 Settings for Minimum Memory Usage
 ---------------------------------